UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Methodology

-\begin{itemize}[leftmargin=*] \item \textbf{Type~I (with Pseudo Modification Text and Pseudo Target Description)} follows the MMC construction pipeline rather than directly adopting MMC, since MMC relies on older models (e.g., LLaMA2~\cite{llama2}) and mainly covers the general domain, lacking high-quality fashion-domain data, a key scenario for visual compositional retrieval.
-We prompt Qwen3-VL-8B to generate three diverse modification texts and corresponding target image descriptions per source image, filtering trivial transformations via CLIP similarity between the source image and target description.
-We use LLaVA-Pretrain~\cite{llava} as the general-domain source and incorporate Fashion200K~\cite{fashion200k} to enhance domain coverage.
+\item \textbf{Type~I (with Pseudo Modification Text and Pseudo Target Description)} follows the MMC construction pipeline rather than directly adopting MMC, since MMC relies on older models (\eg, LLaMA2~\cite{llama2}) and mainly covers the general domain, without sufficient fashion-domain data, an important application scenario for visual compositional retrieval.
+Specifically, we prompt Qwen3-VL-8B to generate three diverse pairs of modification text and target description per source image.
+The three prompts are designed to improve the diversity, visual faithfulness, and retrieval relevance of the generated transformations.
+We further apply lexical and semantic filtering to remove low-quality generations, including overly short or uninformative modifications, comparative expressions that depend on unavailable contextual images, and trivial transformations whose target descriptions remain excessively similar to the source image according to CLIP similarity.
+We use LLaVA-Pretrain~\cite{llava} as the general-domain source and incorporate Fashion200K~\cite{fashion200k} to improve fashion-domain coverage.

 \item \textbf{Type~II (with Pseudo Modification Text)} directly adopts FiGMaQ~\cite{fire}, where visually correlated image pairs are mined from the ImageNet1K test split~\cite{imagenet}, and modification texts are generated by LLaMA 3.1-70B.